 Quick!
 Grab the tea and terrible weather!
 It’s time to do a British accent and fast!
-For the purposes of this article, we’re going to be doing a Southern Standard British accent, a modernised version Received Pronunciation, somewhere in the region of Steven Fry and David Attenborough.
-You see, there are hundreds of regional dialects all around the British Isles, from the hard-nosed, rhotic ‘r’s of Scotland to the soft ‘t’ of the southern Irish accent right on down to the fanciest of upper-class English accents, Received Pronunciation which we are going to practice today!
+For the purposes of this article, we’re going to be doing a Southern Standard British accent—a modernised version Received Pronunciation—somewhere in the region of Stephen Fry and David Attenborough.
+You see, there are hundreds of regional dialects all around the British Isles, from the hard-nosed, rhotic ‘r’s of Scotland, to the soft ‘t’ of the southern Irish accent, right on down to the fanciest of upper-class English accents, Received Pronunciation, which we are going to practice today!

 Now, I should mention at this juncture that I am not a voice coach or a dialect coach, I am merely an Aussie actor with fairly good proficiency in accent work.
 So I would also say if your voice or dialect coach tells you to do this in a different way, you should listen to them!
-Again, this is a fast and nasty way of getting to an RP sound!
+Again, this is a fast and nasty way of getting to an RP sound.

-So here’s what I would like you to try, take your tongue and put it behind your top teeth, feel the hard palate.
+Take your tongue and put it behind your top teeth, feel the hard palate.
 Good.
 Now move it back and feel the soft palate, nice – now lift the back of your tongue and feel the roof of your mouth at the very back there.
 Now take that back part of the tongue that you have lifted, and drop it down in your mouth as far down as it can go.

-Finally, take a breath in, and really contact your chest resonance, try and work for a nice baritone sound encapsulating all of that chest power you have.
+Finally, take a breath in and really contact your chest resonance.
+Try and work for a nice baritone sound encapsulating all of that chest power you have.
 Keep it supported and try and say the following sentence.

 ‘Absolutely Sir Peter, that is a capital idea.’